 Where you publish can be as important as what you publish.
 This decision impacts the discoverability of your research, your research profile and how your research is perceived by your university and colleagues.
 This guide gives a brief overview of the tools available to you to manage your scholarship and research profile.
 The tabs above cover the following topics:

-How to know whether a journal is indexed by Thomson Reuters or Scopus?
+Information on whether a journal is indexed by Clarivate Analytics (formerly Thomson Reuters) or by Scopus

 WEB of SCIENCE support: http://clarivate.libguides.com/home